19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 “partner” includes a person purporting to act as a partner.

-(6) The regulations may provide for the application of any provision of this section, with such modifications as the Minister considers appropriate, to any body corporate or unincorporated association formed or recognised under the law of a territory outside Singapore.
+(6) Regulations may provide for the application of any provision of this section, with such modifications as the Minister considers appropriate, to any body corporate or unincorporated association formed or recognised under the law of a territory outside Singapore.

 ### Arrest of person accused of offence under section 15(3) or 21(7)